finanalyst/raku-pod-render/Pod2HTML.md

 ```
 # HTML Components: CSS, Classes &amp; Favicon
 A minimal CSS is provided for the default templates and is placed in a <style>...</style> container.
-This default behaviour can be changed, see below.
+This default behaviour can be changed by

+*  Providing custom CSS, Dom classes and Favicon (see below for more detail)

+*  Turning on a 'debugging' supershort form by setting `min-top` to `True`, eg. `$render.min-top=True` after the instantiation of a `Pod::Too::HTML` object as given above.
+Note that this is implemented in the Templates, so if new Templates are provided, imitate the default Templates to get the same behaviour.

 In addition to the rendering of containers, extra styling can be achieved by adding classes via configuration parameters.
 For example `myclass` can be added to a table as follows `=begin table :classes<myclass> `.
 The CSS to affect the styling needs to be added to a customisable CSS.